Andrew-Jones657/andrew-jones657.github.io/tutorials/ArealProportionPython.md

 <h3> Some Cartographic Products Created with Areal Proportion Analysis </h3> <br>

 <p> The most obvious example of the use of areal proportion analysis is working with census geographies smaller than the county level.
-I detail these in my <a href="https://andrew-jones657.github.io/Site_Selection"> Site Selection project</a> and <a href="https://andrew-jones657.github.io/tutorials/CensusData"> Census Data tutorial</a>.  </p> <br>
+These applications are detailed in my <a href="https://andrew-jones657.github.io/Site_Selection"> Site Selection project</a> and <a href="https://andrew-jones657.github.io/tutorials/CensusData"> Census Data tutorial</a>.  </p> <br>

 <p> This python script was particularly useful in the Site Selection project.
 In it, I had to use areal proportion multiple times: three times to create the population change map on the census block group level (2000 – 2010, 2010 – 2020, 2000 – 2020).
 In doing so, I was able to estimate the population change in Warren County, KY for my Site Selection project.
 Areas with positive growth were weighed higher as site selection criteria.  </p> <br>